Spomky-Labs/cbor-php/README.md

 use CBOR\MapObject; // Map
 use CBOR\MapItem; // Map
-use CBOR\InfiniteMapObject; // Infinite Map
+use CBOR\IndefiniteLengthMapObject; // Infinite Map
 use CBOR\ByteStringObject;
 use CBOR\TextStringObject;
 use CBOR\UnsignedIntegerObject;